partiql/partiql-docs/drafts/LET-DRAFT.md

 Let a =  `⟨ a1: b1, ... , ai: bi⟩, b = ⟨ x1: y1, ... , xk, yk⟩`
 Then a+b = `⟨ a1: b1, ... , ai: bi, x1: y1, ... , xk, yk⟩`
 Notice that `aj` can be the same as `xk`
+`TODO`: explain the expected behavior by reevaluating the queries in the `Background` section with this approach i.e. using `+`.
 #### **Definition - Option 2**

 This definition slightly modifies option 1 in that it uses the newly defined operator `+` to add **bind names** without modifying the existing **bind names** in case of shadowing.